 NZHTA is supported by History Teacher Associations in various regions throughout New Zealand.
 The ordinary affairs of NZHTA are managed by an Executive Committee.

 Regional History Teachers’ Associations are located in Auckland, Waikato, Western Bay of Plenty, Central North Island, Hawkes Bay, Taranaki, Manawatu/Wanganui, Nelson/Marlborough, Wellington, Canterbury, Aoraki, Otago and Southland.

-Auckland: Bronwyn Houliston
+Chair: Bronwyn Houliston

 The New Zealand Historical Association

 Teachers of history in schools are encouraged to join the New Zealand Historical Association (NZHA).
 The NZHA aims to promote interest in historical study, teaching and research.
 It is actively interested in promoting the teaching of history in schools and the NZHA and the NZHTA work closely together.
 Membership of NZHA is open to all who support the objectives of the association.
 Its membership includes teachers, university historians, archivists, researchers and others with an interest in history.